 - Partner Website’s Backlink Profile: Links from websites that have a sizeable backlink profile will give you more value.

 Image via Moz

 To check the DA of the websites that you want to write for, you can add the MozBar extension in Google Chrome.
+You can get more details via advanced web analytics tools.
 Once you find sites with a good DA score, pitch them content ideas.